moroshko/react-autosuggest/README.md

   );
 }

-function getSuggestionValue(suggestion) { // when suggestion selected, this function tells return suggestion.name;                 // what should be the value of the input }
+function getSuggestionValue(suggestion) { // when suggestion is selected, this function tells return suggestion.name;                 // what should be the value of the input }